rabbitmq/rabbitmq-website/site/troubleshooting-networking.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-This guide accompanies the one [on networking](/networking.html) and focuses on troublshooting of network connections.
+This guide accompanies the one [on networking](/networking.html) and focuses on troubleshooting of network connections.

 For connections that use TLS there is an additional [guide on troubleshooting TLS](/troubleshooting-ssl.html).